Is there a secret to avoiding acne? No and, well, yes.

 3. Change your Pillowcases

 Ever notice you are breaking out more on one side of your face than on the other?
 And then consider which side you sleep on.
 Your pillowcase may be trying to tell you something.
 A buildup of dirt and oil can contribute to clogged pores when your face is lying in it for eight hours.
 Or perhaps your laundry detergent is irritating your skin.
 Try a more lightly scented or unscented (or fragrance-free, they are different!) detergent and change pillowcases often, you’ll sleep better knowing they are not making your acne worse.
+Using a silk pillowcase can help with clogged pores and problems with acne as it is a calming and soothing fabric, try out a pillowcase made of silk to see if it will work for you.

 4. Beware of Your Cell Phone